stlmc/stlmc/docs/reachability.md

 # Reachability

-STLMC treats a reachability bound as the maximum number of discrete jumps.
+STLMC treats a reachability bound as the maximum number of jumps.
 Bound zero therefore checks the initial continuous segment, and bound `k` checks paths containing at most `k` jumps.
 The search stops at the first bound that contains a witness.

+`time-horizon` limits the duration of each continuous segment.
+Reachability segments are separated by jumps.

 ## Writing a query